JimmyBentley/JimmyBentley.github.io/README.md

 - Generated visualizations using Matplotlib that highlight differences in stock trading behavior between political parties, including variations in trading volume and frequency, as well as trends in the types of stocks traded.

 ## [Amazon Video Games User Activity Analysis](https://github.com/jimmybentley/Amazon_Game_Reviews)
-• Normalized and stored 350 MB of review data into a relational database model, enabling optimized querying and analysis.
+- Normalized and stored 350 MB of review data into a relational database model, enabling optimized querying and analysis using indexes.
-• Conducted exploratory data analysis on Amazon Video Games user activity data, identifying key business metrics and trends using Python and SQL.
+- Conducted exploratory data analysis on Amazon Video Games user activity data, identifying key business metrics and trends using Python and SQL.
-• Visualized business metric data using Seaborn, providing actionable insights and driving informed business decisions based on user activity trends
+- Visualized business metric data using Seaborn, providing actionable insights and driving informed business decisions based on user activity trends

 ## [Predicting Ratings of Reviews using Temporal and Sentiment Analysis](https://github.com/JimmyBentley/Prediction-Ratings/blob/main/Ratings_Predictions.pdf)